Community Memory

 Community Memory (CM) was the first public computerized bulletin board system.
-Established in 1973 in Berkeley, California, it used an SDS 940 timesharing system in San Francisco connected via a 110 baud link to a teleprinter at a record store in Berkeley to let users enter and retrieve messages.
+Established in 1973 in Berkeley, California, it used an SDS 940 timesharing system in San Francisco connected via a 110 baud link to a Teletype Model 33 teleprinter, essentially a computer printer and keyboard (a hard copy terminal that prints both input and output), in Leopold's Records record store in Berkeley, California to let users enter and retrieve messages.
 Individuals could place messages in the computer and then look through the memory for a specific notice.

 While initially conceived as an information and resource sharing network linking a variety of counter-cultural economic, educational, and social organizations with each other and the public, Community Memory was soon generalized to be an information flea market, by providing unmediated, two-way access to message databases through public computer terminals.
 Once the system became available, the users demonstrated that it was a general communications medium that could be used for art, literature, journalism, commerce, and social chatter.

 People

 Community Memory was created by Lee Felsenstein, Efrem Lipkin, Ken Colstad, Jude Milhon, and Mark Szpakowski, acting as The Community Memory Project within the Resource One computer center at Project One in San Francisco.
 This group of computer savvy friends and partners wanted to create a simple system that could function as a source of community information.
 Felsenstein took care of hardware, Lipkin software, and Szpakowski user interface and information husbandry.
 Community Memory in its first phase (1973–1975) was an experiment to see how people would react to using a computer to exchange information.
 At that time few people had any direct contact with computers.
 CM was conceived as a tool to help strengthen the Berkeley community.
 Their brochure states that "strong, free, non-hierarchical channels of communication--whether by computer and modem, pen and ink, telephone, or face-to-face--are the front line of reclaiming and revitalizing our communities."

 The creators and founders of Community Memory shared the values of northern California counterculture of the 1960s, which included the celebration of free speech and the anti-war movement.
 They were also supporters of ecological, low cost, decentralized, and user-friendly technology.

 CM had a presence in Vancouver starting in July 1974, led by Andrew Clement.
 A second incarnation of Community Memory, aimed at creating a global information network, appeared in the later seventies.
 Its major players were Efrem Lipkin and Ken Colstad.

 In his book Hackers: Heroes of the Computer Revolution, Steven Levy described how the founders of Community Memory began the organization.
 Some of the founders were involved in the Homebrew Computer Club, an organization credited with significant impact in the development of the personal computer.